Bio-Otto/Bio-Otto/README.md

 Hey 👋🏻,

-I am currently a Master's degree student in the Department of Bioengineering at Marmara University from Türkiye 🇹.
+I am currently a PhD student in the Department of Bioengineering at Marmara University from Türkiye 🇹.
 I am interested in, write about, and develop (open source) software solutions using Python, C and Matlab mostly.

 You can see what I am currently up to on [Bio-Otto][6].